 Free school meals and extra support for your child

-You could save up to £400 a year if your child gets free school meals and it will mean they get a healthy school lunch every day.
-All children in reception, year one and year two are also entitled to free school meals.
+You could save up to £500 a year if your child gets free school meals and it will mean they get a healthy school lunch every day.
+All children in primary school, from reception to Year 6 are also entitled to free school meals.

 Who can get free school meals